magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

 }
 ```

-Page Builder's content types (and your custom content types) can listen for these events and use the viewport data passed to make responsive changes.
-To learn about how to use viewport stage events in your custom content types, see [How to use viewports](how-to-use-viewports.md).
+Page Builder's content types (and your custom content types) can handle these events and make responsive changes based on the current `viewport` or `previousViewport` names passed with the events.
+To learn more about how to use viewport stage events, see [Create responsive JavaScript](how-to-use-viewports.md#create-responsive-javascript).

 ## Summary

-Viewports in Page Builder provide the primary way to control the responsiveness of your content.
-Knowing how viewports work is the first step.
-Learning how to add your own viewports is next.
-Continue with [How to add viewports](how-to-add-viewports.md) to create and customize additional viewports for Page Builder.
+Understanding what viewports are and how they work in Page Builder is the first step.
+The next two steps include [How to add viewports](how-to-add-viewports.md) to Page Builder and [How to use viewports](how-to-use-viewports.md) to create responsive content types.